reeyhanyilmaz/JavaScript-ToDoList/README.md

 # JavaScript-ToDoList
-This repository include two different To Do List project.
+This repository include many different To Do List project.